bbustin/Climaduino-web-controller/README.md

 Climaduino Controller
 =====================

-The Climaduino Controller is Raspberry Pi-based and interacts with the Arduino-based Climaduino Thermostat to provide a web interface optimized for mobile use.
+The Climaduino Controller interacts one or more Arduino Yún-based Climaduino Thermostats using the MQTT protocol.
+It provides a web interface optimized for mobile use.
+It can be run on a Raspberry Pi or any machine with a Unix-like OS.
 The Web Controller allows parameters on the Thermostat to be tweaked and generates historical graphs of temperature and humidity readings.
 It also can be used as a programmable thermostat.

-The controller communicates with the thermostat over a serial connection provided over USB.
-There is a USB cable connecting both the Arduino and the Raspberry Pi.
+The controller communicates with the thermostat using the MQTT pub/sub protocol over the network.
 The controller leverages the Django web framework and JQuery Mobile to provide a site optimized for mobile.

 More information
 ----------------

-See the instructable with all the information here: http://www.instructables.com/id/Introducing-Climaduino-The-Arduino-Based-Thermosta/
+See the instructable about the previous version is available here: http://www.instructables.com/id/Introducing-Climaduino-The-Arduino-Based-Thermosta/

 Installation steps for new version
 ----------------------------------